robertlmullen74/RestExpress-CloundFoundry-POC/README.md

 0   running   2014-11-30 08:20:09 PM   0.0%   70.5M of 512M   111.9M of 1G
 ```

-If that's successful you should be able to curl (yoururl)/health -> {"status":"healthy"}
+If that's successful you should be able to curl (yoururl)/health -> {"status":"veryhealthy"}

 Details
 ====================